chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 Consider the following requirement: before actually launching a missile, we need to read the password file from a floppy disk, to make sure that the launch order was really issued by the general secretary.
 And then comes the problem: we want to check the result of `read` before deciding whether to call `print` to launch the missile.
 However, in the current design of `andThen`, the second `WorldChanger b` does not have access to the result of the first `WorldChanger a`.

-We are not going to take apart `WorldChanger`s in user code and acquire `World` instances, since that breaks the encapsulation and backs us to square one.
+We are not going to take apart `WorldChanger`s in user code and acquire `World` instances, since that breaks the encapsulation and brings us back to square one.
 We need something more powerful than the current `andThen`:

 ```haskell
 -- Library code